 Osmose pole reinforcement systems provide reliable, long-term solutions for extending service life.
 Osmose reinforcement systems:

 - Restore poles to code-mandated strength

 - Add decades of service life

-- Save you money – pole restoration is often less than 20% than the cost of replacement
+- Saves you money – pole restoration is often less than 20% of the cost of replacement

 - Improve structural resiliency of the grid

 The Osmose method of pole reinforcing employs banding (strapping) as the method of fastening steel reinforcement to timber utility poles.
 The Osmose system specifically refers to these reinforcement profiles as “trusses” to clearly distinguish from other reinforcement methods.
 The method of fastening in no way compromises the existing structure’s integrity as is the situation with bolting.
 The system is safe, efficient, reliable, cost-effective, sustainable, and most importantly durable.

 How Trusses Work

 Utility poles will experience their most significant bending moments at groundline.
 In this regard, the most critical stress contribution comes from bending as a result of the lateral (wind) loading on the pole assembly and conductors.

 When bending loads are applied to a reinforced pole, they are transferred to the truss.
 The truss allows the bending loads to effectively bypass the decayed or damaged groundline area of the pole, transferring the loads to sound wood foundation below ground.